dezrez/DezrezCoreAPIPowerAppsSwaggerParser/README.md

 ## How to use this tool
 Download this and build it

-Specify the URL to the swagger file
+Specify the URL to the swagger file as a command line parameter

 The console app will then show the path to the modified file, upload this to the PowerApps service.